melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

 ### Sex Ratio

-No information on the sex ratio at birth was available so it was assumed to be 50:50.
+The sex ratio was assumed to be 50:50 and plots of the sex ratio by year for data with sex-specific CAAL data are available in Figure \@ref(fig:sexratio-ABRAMS-RESEARCH), Figure \@ref(fig:sexratio-SWFSC-GF-ECOL), and
+Figure \@ref(fig:sexratio-NWFSC-TWL)  along with 75% intervals calculated as Jeffreys intervals based on adjusted input sample sizes from Francis weighting [@Brown2001].
+The WCGBT survey provided the majority of age data to the assessment and no clear patterns can be seen in the sex ratios.
+For years with fish larger than 50 cm , the sex ratio is skewed towards females, but the data are too sparse to draw conclusions about the true sex ratio in the population.

 ### Weight-Length Relationship
-The weight(kg)-length(cm) relationship for vermilion rockfish was estimated external the model using California biological data available from fishery-independent data sources including the NWFSC hook-and-line survey and the WCGBTS.
+In California, the weight(kg)-length(cm) relationship for vermilion rockfish was estimated external the model using biological data available from fishery-independent data sources including the NWFSC hook-and-line survey and the WCGBTS.
 The estimated weight-length was assumed the same for males and females:
 $W$=1.744e-05$L$^3^
 (Figure \@ref(fig:weightlength)).
+In Oregon and Washington, the estimated parameters (a,b) of the $W=aL^b$ relationship were:
+- OR Female: 2.60642 e-05, 2.927321
+- OR Male: 3.763596 e-05, 2.829314
+- WA Female: 0.0000136, 3.1
+- WA Male: 0.0000238, 2.96

 <!--chapter:end:20data.Rmd-->